 Train within tighter parameters

 For those training for races, it's not always about how far you run, but how fast.
 If you're gunning for that PB it's helpful to have a helping hand in making sure you're on track.
-You can set a target pace in RunKeeper by changing the type of workout and choosing Pace Free Run.
-You can also set target distances, total time and even set up interval sessions, too.
+You can set a target pace in Runkeeper by changing the type of workout and choosing Pace Free Run.
+You can also set target distances, total time and even set up interval sessions as well.

 Connect a heart rate monitor

-You can connect up a heart rate monitor to RunKeeper and have your biometric data displayed with the rest of your run stats.
+You can connect up a heart rate monitor like the Polar H10 (above) to Runkeeper and have your biometric data displayed with the rest of your run stats.
 To set it up head to the settings menu and go to Apps, Services and Devices.
 Tap Devices & Hardware at the bottom and you can pair a device.
 As long as your heart rate monitor is Bluetooth compatible, you're good to go.

 Read this: The best heart rate monitors and HRM watches